Career and Technical Education » CTE Programs of Study

 A new Mechatronics program of study, within the advanced manufacturing cluster, was added in 2017-18.
 This program of study is offered in conjunction with the Tennessee College of Applied Technology-Knoxville.
 Students not only earn dual enrollment credit in mechatronics but also have the opportunity to obtain industry certifications and dual credit.

-• Architecture and Construction-HVAC and Plumbing and Pipe Fitting
+• Architecture and Construction-HVAC

 During the 20-21 school year, the district introduced a new program of study through a GIVE grant award with TCAT Knoxville.
 Through this program of study, students can complete dual credit and dual enrollment coursework, along with industry certifications, in order to successfully become certified HVAC technicians.